stolostron/acm-inspector/README.md

 # acm-inspector

 ## Motivation
 Red Hat Advanced Cluster Management (RHACM) is a product that uses several operators, containers, stateful sets etc to managed a fleet of clusters.
 There is a must-gather script that can gather data from an installation that is having issues and that data can be uploaded for Red Hat Engineers to debug.
-However there is a not an easy way by which you can determine the health of RHACM as is now.
-And if we did that, perhaps problems could be resolved much faster.
+However it is not easy to determine the current health of RHACM.
+And if we could to it, perhaps problems could be resolved much faster.
 This project attempts to solve that problem.
 If you run `python entry.py` you will get a read out of the current state of RHACM.

 ## Work-in-Progress
 This is very much work in progress.
-- We have begun by looking at a few Key operators of RHACM and grabbing the health from those.
+- We have begun by looking at a few key operators of RHACM and grabbing the health of those.
-- We have also gather current snapshot of a few prometheus metrics to grab the health of the containers, API Server, etcd.
+- We have also gathered current snapshot of a few prometheus metrics to check the health of the containers, API Server, etcd.
-- We also gather current snapshot of Prometheus alerts firing on the Hub Server
+- We also gather current snapshot of Prometheus alerts firing on the Hub Server.
-- We will continue to expand by looking at the entire set of RHACM operators.
+- We will continue to expand by looking at the entire set of RHACM operators (MCO, ManifestWork, Placement etc).
-- The next bold step could be recommending an action to solve the problem.
+- The next bold step could be recommending an action to solve the problem by drawing inference from the output.

 ## To run this
 - clone this git repo